 The type of support depends on the type of disability or difficulties you have, how severe those disability–related difficulties are, and what coping strategies you already have in place.

 The non-medical helper support is usually listed in a table in section D or F along with prices of support and could include:

-Specialist Study Skills Tuition
+Specialist one-to-one Study Skills and Strategy Support

 This is SpLD / Dyslexia Support that is usually provided to people who have: